Greece to end its bond market exile on Thursday

 The IMF welcomed the news, saying it proved the country's tough austerity policies, which have helped eliminate its underlying budget deficit, were working.

-"This is an important milestone and clearly speaks to the success of the (bailout) programme," the head of the IMF's Greek mission, Poul Thomsen, told reporters.
+"This is an important milestone and clearly speaks to the success of the (bailout) program," the head of the IMF's Greek mission, Poul Thomsen, told reporters.

 The sovereign has hired Bank of America Merrill Lynch, Deutsche Bank, Goldman Sachs International, HSBC, JP Morgan and Morgan Stanley to arrange the deal.